ozgn/.NET-Core-Business-Layer/README.md

 .NET-Core-Business-Layer

-A .net core project with business architecture (Northwind DB)
+A .NET Core project with business architecture (Northwind DB)